top of page

 I have had the privilege of working with students in a variety of learning communities, including Georgia State University, the University of Toronto, Yale University, and Fairfield University.

 I think excellence in research and excellence in teaching go hand in hand.
-The idea for my dissertation grew out of a discussion I had with students about Plato’s Meno, and my research projects in contemporary philosophy of education were inspired by interactions with students in my introductory philosophy of education course.
-I view the classroom not only as a space where my students learn, but as a space where I learn—a place where my own assumptions are challenged in conversation with other thinkers.
+The idea for my dissertation grew out of a discussion I had with students about Plato’s Meno, and, more recently, my work on the Stoics has been spurred on by interactions with graduates and undergraduates in my Stoicism course.
+I view the classroom not only as a space where my students learn, but as a place where I learn—a place where my own assumptions are challenged in conversation with other thinkers.

 Below you can find sample syllabi and some examples of assignments and in-class exercises.